-Distributions from the Fund will be made in accordance with the Uniform Prudent Management of Institutional Funds Act (UPMIFA) as adopted by the Commonwealth of Virginia.
+Distributions from the Fund will be made in accordance with UPMIFA as adopted by the Commonwealth of Virginia.
 UPMIFA allows the institution to determine the prudent amount to be appropriated for expenditure from endowment funds within the restrictions of any gift agreements.